heetbeet/juliawin/README.md

 # Julia on Windows with batteries included
-Juliawin is a Julia installer for Windows: it includes Julia as well as tools like Atom/Juno, Jupyter and the scientific Python stack.
+Juliawin is a Julia installer for Windows: it includes Julia as well as tools like Juno, VSCode, Pluto, Jupyter and the scientific Python stack.
 The installer is a single .bat file with a collection of batch and Julia routines to dynamically fetch and install all content from the original sources.

 Juliawin sets out to be similar to https://winpython.github.io/ in outcome.